-Because our lab conducts research that integrates field, computer, and laboratory techniques, you will have the opportunity to be exposed to a variety of skills not covered in the WFU Biology core curriculum.
+Because our lab conducts research that integrates field, computer, and laboratory techniques, you will have the opportunity to be exposed to a variety of skills that complement the Biology curricula at Brown.
 The exact work you will be doing may vary from year to year, and depends on which projects we currently need assistance with.
 Because we have a limited amount of laboratory work available, and a large number of students attempting to learn laboratory skills, know that most first-time undergraduate researchers will be doing computer and field research.

 Here are just a few of the skills and experiences you can gain while working with us...

 Bioacoustic data collection, biomechanical and behavioral video analysis, muscle physiology data manipulation and analysis

 Identifying birds by sight and sound, safe capture and handling of wildlife, bird banding, behavioral data collection, nest monitoring